Ideal for Summer Season

 - Day 6

-After two exciting days on some of the most popular islands of Greece, your day in Symi offers some time recuperate and enjoy the more traditional side of Greek culture and lifestyle.
+After two exciting days on some of the most popular islands of Greece, your day in Symi offers some time to recuperate and enjoy the more traditional side of Greek culture and lifestyle.

 To make the most of the island, make your way to the town of Yialos to witness some of the exciting summer festivals.
 Held every year from July to September, the Symi Festival consists of a series of free open-air concerts, dances and many other social events, all held in the town square.
 Enjoy at your leisure and take a quick tour of some of the beautiful churches before returning to your luxury charter yacht.

 Despite not having a huge amount of activities available, the island of Symi has some charming communities around the island who are warm and welcoming to all who visit.
 Anchor down at the quaint town of Galios to enjoy a long evening of indulgent hospitality and a setting which shows what traditional Greece is really like.
-From the pastel-hued buildings to the buzzy tavernas lining the harbour, this is one stop you won't forget in a hurry.
+From the pastel-hued buildings to the buzzy tavernas lining the harbor, this is one stop you won't forget in a hurry.

 - Day 7

 As the largest of the Dodecanese Islands in Greece, Rhodes is undoubtedly one of the highest sought after escapes in the area.
-Even before anchoring down in the medieval harbour you can see what it is that attracts thousands of visitors every week of the year.
+Even before anchoring down in the medieval harbor you can see what it is that attracts thousands of visitors every week of the year.

-After your time of unwinding in Symi, the bustling activity on Rhodes plunges you back into holiday mode as you venture through the winding streets and find some souvenir bargains, on route to your chosen restaurant for lunch.
+After your time of unwinding in Symi, the bustling activity on Rhodes plunges you back into holiday mode as you venture through the winding streets and find some souvenir bargains, en route to your chosen restaurant for lunch.
 Indulge in a freshly prepared meal of local cuisine and wine before adventuring to some of the incredible historical sites on the island.

 A great place to start is the castle of Monolithos.
 Perched up above the settlements on the island, the ruins here sport some incredible views of the island as well as a magical insight into medieval times.
 The Old Town is another historical sight not to be missed.
 Walk along the wall to see some of the fortifications which once housed armed patrols before visiting a harbourside restaurant for a delightful meal and pretty views of the sunset.